The 3 Best Cybersecurity Stocks to Watch as Cyberwar Fears Rise

 Best Cybersecurity Stocks to Buy

 No. 3 CrowdStrike (Nasdaq: CRWD)

 CrowdStrike was founded in 2011 to reinvent cybersecurity for the cloud era.
 Its main products are cloud security, threat intelligence, and cyberattack response services.
 The first thing to note about CrowdStrike is how quickly its platform is being adopted.
-As of Q3 FY22, CrowdStrike works with 14,687 customers.
+As of Q3 FY22, CrowdStrike works with over 14,600 customers.
 This is up from 75% from 9,986 customers in FY 2021.
-Its customer base has grown exponentially since 2017.
-This is important because CrowdStrike operates using a subscription model.
-Each new customer represents a recurring revenue stream.

 Additionally, CrowdStrike estimates that cloud security is currently underfunded.
 In 2020, companies spent just 1.1% of their total cloud IT budget on security.
 According to the International Data Corporation (IDC), this number should be closer to 5-10%.
 The reason this number is so low is most likely due to a lack of a real catalyst.
 It’s the same reason that most people don’t own a state-of-the-art home security system.
 If you’ve never experienced a break-in then there’s no real reason to spend money on a security system.
 It’s not until after someone steals your valuables that you feel a need to upgrade your security.